isbeorn/nina.docs/docs/advanced/platesolving.md

 ## Automatic Plate Solving

-Plate solving is also utilized in the [Sequence](advancedsequence.md) and [Automated Meridian Flip](meridianflip.md) feature to center the image.
+Plate solving is also utilized in the [Sequence](advancedsequence.md) to center on a given target and [Automated Meridian Flip](meridianflip.md) feature to recenter the scope after a flip occurred.
-Here plate solving will be triggered automatically and the parameters used from the Plate Solving Options.
+Here plate solving will be triggered automatically and the parameters are used from the Plate Solving Options.
 This is essential for a hands-off operation of N.I.N.A. and it is recommended that the application is set up to have a blind solver, should the preferred primary plate solver not work as expected.